Although I grew up in the heat and humidity of summers in New Jersey, my extended stay in the Pacific Northwest has turned me into a wimp.

 Excited didn’t begin to describe how I felt when I was chosen.
 I’ve wanted a mandoline for years.
 No other tool makes slicing incredibly thin slices, julienne and waffle cuts as easy as a mandoline.

-Bonus, I used up the sauce we had made for the class and had leftover.
+Bonus, I used up the leftover sauce we had made for the class.
 I love when leftovers get used up.

 Shredding the carrots and zucchini into tiny julienne, slicing the onions paper thin.